thehyve/transmartApp-doc/source/analyze.rst

 To export data using the Galaxy Export tab:

 #.
-Define one or both cohorts as described in *Defining the Cohorts* on page 21.
+Define one or both cohorts as described in `Defining the Cohorts`_.

 #.
 Click the **Data Export** tab and define the data to export, as
-    described in steps 2 through 4 in section *Exporting Cohort Data* on page 30.
+    described in steps 2 through 4 in section `Exporting Cohort Data`_.

 #.
 Click the **Export** **Data** button at the bottom of the page,
     but do not download the data when prompted to do so.